 These are a series of tests which can help you to evaluate how your child/children are doing in several key areas of learning.
 The service is free to our members but for non-members we charge £20/child.

-The tests themselves could be considered a bit old-fashioned and pre-National Curriculum, but they do seem to suit home educated children very well.
-They can give a good indication of the kind of GCSE results the child might be expected to get.
+The tests themselves seem to suit home educated children very well and give a good indication of the kind of GCSE results the child might be expected to get.
 There is a different level for each Year Group from Y4 to Y9.

 We send you the books, instructions and answer sheets and you carry out the tests at home.
 These are done over 4 sessions of approximately one and a half hours each on 4 different days.